gandharm/Structure-Conservation-in-lncRNAs/README.md

 # Structure-Conservation-in-lncRNAs
-Summer and Fall Relevant scripts for the analysis of lncRNA secondary structures.
+Summer and Fall 2020
+Relevant scripts for the analysis of RNA sequence alignments.
+Also, implementation of the Hough Transform in OpenCV to catch structural motifs in RNA secondary structures.